silverstripe/silverstripe-omnipay/README.md

 ## Migrating from Payment module

-Before you import your database and do a DB/build, add the following yaml config to your site:
+Before you import your database and do a DB/build, add the following YAML config to your site:

 ```yaml
 ---